 It is apparent that Mr. Obama IS a globalist.
-One who believes in liberating the globe of national borders and having one single worldwide government…a one-world government.
+One who believes in cleansing the globe of national borders and having one single worldwide government…a one-world government.

 Globalism is another of those ethereal dreams our liberal brethren have latched onto.
 It dates back to, at least, the Hippies.
 You know: tie-dyes, long hair, sandals, free love, free dope, etc, etc. Oh, I had a momentary lapse of memory!
 Many of our Congressional delegates ARE old hippies!
 How, could I forget that, even for a moment?
 Not Obama, of course.
 From my perspective, he’s just a “wannabe hippie”.

 There was something very unsettling about hearing a terrific orator drawing throngs of cheering Germans into a public square in Berlin.
 I had flashbacks of another great orator doing the same thing back in the 1930’s and early 1940’s.
 We still bear the scars from the fall-out of the explosion HE caused.
 Listening to Obama play the crowd, as a master violinist would play the violin, was unnerving.

 I have mentioned before how watching the faces in the crowds at Obama events remind me so much of the faces in the crowds at Hitler’s speeches.
 As could Hitler, Obama can lift a crowd’s emotions to a near orgasmic response.
 An emotion charged crowd is only a click or two away from transformation into a mob.